cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 When you have contracts designed to run in multiple steps, the utxo that represents the current state of a specific instance/invocation of that script is something you need to be able to keep track of.

-There is no standard for how to do this as of now, but one way to acomplish this is to be to create a minting-policy that only allows minting of thread token NFTs to the script's address, and then use the NFTs as thread-tokens by having the validator script enforce such NFTs be moved with each transaction.
+There is no standard for how to do this as of now, but one way to accomplish this is to be to create a minting-policy that only allows minting of thread token NFTs to the script's address, and then use the NFTs as thread-tokens by having the validator script enforce such NFTs be moved with each transaction.

 ### Real-world use